sanamKapoor/AioNews/README.md

-AioNews is a news application coded in reactjs.
+AioNews is a news application where you can found top news, news on some specific topics and can also search news.
+Don't worry you can also save your favourite ones.
 I used google news api for fetching the news all across the world.
-You can fetch news from a specific country and in a specific language.
 I used react hooks, redux, routers and useForm in this project.